rickrender/FluxLatentDetailer/README.md

 The Kodachrome LUT file can be downloaded from here:
 [https://www.freepresets.com/product/free-lut-kodachrome-lookup-table/](https://www.freepresets.com/product/free-lut-kodachrome-lookup-table/)

+LUT goes into ComfyUI\custom_nodes\ComfyUI_essentials\luts, if you are using cubiq's comfy_essential nodes like in this workflow.

 ## Setup

 The Flux.1 checkpoint used in this workflow is the dev version.
 If you're missing any custom nodes or get errors/red nodes: